Fiji Business Disaster Resilience Council

 - Integrates the private sector into national disaster management and resilience plans and processes;

 - Collectively lobbies for resources for business training and capacity building;

 - Provides a single entry point and voice for the private sector on issues relating to disasters and resilience;

 - Identifies and engages private sector capacities and resources to respond to emergencies, preposition agreements in preparation for emergencies and match capacities to humanitarian needs before, during and after emergencies.

-FBDRC also conducted business continuity plan training with USAID Climate Ready in Levuka in January 2021.
-The COVID-19 pandemic brought severe disruptions to SMEs in Levuka and raised concerns among them.
-This workshop responded by disseminating information on disaster awareness and preparedness and providing solutions to help overcome the ongoing impacts of the pandemic on businesses.
+In addition, in January and February 2021, FBDRC conducted a business continuity plan training with USAID Climate Ready.
+The workshops helped disseminate information on disaster awareness and preparedness and provide solutions to overcome the ongoing impacts of the pandemic on businesses.